niplav/site/index.md

-I try to read blogs completely, mostly [starting at the beginning](https://entirelyuseless.com/2018/06/12/start-at-the-beginning/ "Start at the Beginning") because most blogs are not organized by topic (tagging systems don't count, don't be ridiculous).
+I try to read blogs completely, mostly [starting at the beginning](https://entirelyuseless.com/2018/06/12/start-at-the-beginning/ "Start at the Beginning") because most blogs are not organized by topic (tagging/categorization systems don't count, don't be ridiculous).
 But blog archives are usually hard to navigate and it is often difficult to keep track of my current position in the blog (especially with yearly/monthly WordPress archives).
 To salvage this, I scrape blog archives and arrange them chronologically.

 * [Bit-Player Posts Chronological Index](./bp_chrono.html)
 * [Overcoming Bias Posts Chronological Index](./ob_chrono.html)